 Gelatine used to be a big part of healthy traditional diets when people regularly consumed bone broths as well as the fibrous tissues and organs of animals.
 While I am a big fan of drinking bone broth (and I really encourage you to give it a try), the little ones may not be so keen on it.
 So another way to get the healing benefits of gelatine into your diet is to disguise it as Jelly 🙂

 Traditionally the recipe for Jelly calls for hot water, but why not use hot tea instead to add to the medicinal qualities of this dessert?
-I have recently discovered Carmien’s Sleepy Time Tea – a blend of organic rooibos, chamomile and strawberry – and Mila absolutely LOVES it!
+I have recently discovered Heath & Heather Organic Lemon Balm And Liquorice Tea – a blend of real liquorice root, lemon balm, as well as antioxidant-rich South African rooibos, and calming chamomile flowers – Mila absolutely LOVES it!
 And yes, it is medicinal!

 *This recipe is not in my book ‘Mila’s Meals: The Beginning & The Basics‘, but it will be in the second book 🙂